eliyahusternberg/notes/github_command.md

 `git init`

-#GIT STATUS - see the status of the repository thatwas created
+# GIT STATUS - see the status of the repository that was created

 ## Example

 `git status`

-GIT ADD - track the repositorty
+# GIT ADD - track the repository

 ## Example